audioscavenger/BiasBuster/README.md

   - [ ] generate gender bias analysis
   - [ ] generate html week pages that are useful
   - [x] generate html week pages that are interactive
+  - [ ] find out how to expose hidden agendas like gender paygap, climate change, Trump bashing, etc
   - [ ] see roadmap ...